 There are lots of zero-carb foods.
 Mostly, these are going to be meats and anything with so much fiber that the net carbs are almost zero.

 Almost any kind of meat has zero carbs.
 This includes salmon, pork chops, steaks, and chicken breast.
 If it is processed and has added ingredients or fillers, it might have hidden carbs.

 Canned meat (without sauces), seaweed, and pork rinds are all zero-carb snacks.

 Sparkling or seltzer water are carb-free drinks, and unflavored vodka or whiskey are carb-free liquors.

 When you are on a low-carb diet or making this your new lifestyle, it is important to get support.
 I hope these swaps make eating low-carb just a little bit easier for you!

 Easy low-carb swaps recipes

 If you are looking for something specific, browse my recipe index.
-I have over 300+ recipes for breakfast, snack, and dessert ideas that are all low-carb.
+I have over 400+ recipes for breakfast, snacks, and dessert ideas that are all low-carb.

-Browse them start enjoying your new lifestyle.
-They are super-easy and have as much flavour as their carb-filled counterparts.
+Browse them and start enjoying your new lifestyle.
+They are super easy and have as much flavor as their carb-filled counterparts.

 Want to start low-carb FAST?